-So grab your camera gear and be prepared to be amazed by the beauty of historical Rattanakosin Island.
+So grab your camera gear and be prepared to be amazed by the beauty of historic Rattanakosin Island.

-In 1792, King Rama I founded this city as a capital for the Rattanakosin Kingdom.
+In 1792, King Rama I founded this city as the capital of the Rattanakosin Kingdom.

-(4) At the Phanfa Bridge, I can reach many cool destinations within minutes.
-(5) I stop by the Art Gallery which is worth taking a look at and relax a little bit in the quite well-air-conditioned place.
-(6) The Democracy Monument on the roundabout is beautiful; when I pass the Rattanakosin Exhibition Hall and the Loha Prasart Temple on the way back I stop by these places and soak in the beauty.
-Before moving ahead I never forget to take a look at the Fort.
+(4) At the Phanfa Bridge, I can reach many incredible destinations within minutes.
+(5) I stop by the Art Gallery, which is worth looking at, and relax a little bit in the well-air-conditioned place.
+(6) The Democracy Monument on the roundabout is beautiful; when I pass the Rattanakosin Exhibition Hall and the Loha Prasart Temple on the way back, I stop by these places and soak in the beauty.
+Before moving ahead, I never forget to look at the Fort.

-(7) The Gold Mountain Temple / Wat Saket offers a beautiful view of Bangkok and is one of my all-time favorites🤓.
-When you are in Rattanakosin don't miss this Temple.
+(7) The Gold Mountain Temple / Wat Saket offers a beautiful view of Bangkok and is one of my all-time favorites 🤓 When in Rattanakosin, don't miss this Temple.

-The Grand Palace has been the official residence of the Kings of Thailand from 1782 until 1925 but is still used for official functions and ceremonies
+The Kings of Thailand have The Grand Palace as their official residence from 1782 until 1925.
+To date, it is still used for official functions and ceremonies.

-(8) I always take a rest in Petit Peyton and get one of the lovely Breakfasts or Sandwiches 🤓.
-If you a have few extra minutes take a walk the street down to the Rommaninat Park and see the old Prison before you walk to the Pier at Chao Phraya River and pass by
+(8) I always rest in Petit Peyton and get one of the lovely breakfasts or sandwiches 🤓.
+If you have a few extra minutes, take a walk the street down to Rommaninat Park and see the old Prison before you walk to the Pier at Chao Phraya River and pass by

-((9) The Giant Swing standing aloft at 21 meters on my way to Emerald Buddha Temple and looking at it I imagine those daring men who used it and is a religious symbol standing for more than two centuries.
+((9) The Giant Swing stands aloft at 21 meters on my way to Emerald Buddha Temple, and looking at it, I imagine those daring men who used it, and it is a religious symbol standing for more than two centuries.

 (10) I never miss the Temple of the Emerald Buddha and visit the Grand Palace on the way to Tha Chang Pier.
 (11) At the Tha Chang Pier at Chao Phraya River, I take the Boat to Saphan Taksin Pier or visit Wat Arun (12) and Lhong 1919 (13) along the way.

-(12) Wat Arun is one of the most famous landmarks of Thailand and I love the light reflections from its pearly iridescence before moving on to Lhong 1919.
-(13) Lhong 1919 was once a port in history; now it has cafes, art shops, a Thai Chinese culture centre, and a Shrine to Mazu.
-Before taking the Skytrain I often stop for a cup of coffee here 🤓.
+(12) Wat Arun is one of the most famous landmarks of Thailand, and I love the light reflections from its pearly iridescence before moving on to Lhong 1919.
+(13) Lhong 1919 was once a port in history; now it has cafes, art shops, a Thai Chinese culture center, and a Shrine to Mazu.
+Before taking the Skytrain, I often stop for coffee here 🤓

-(14) From Saphan Taksin Pier I take a walk to the BTS Silom Line Station and take the Skytrain direction National Stadium to the BTS Station Sala Daeng.
-Alternatively, you can take the BTS to Station Siam and change to Sukhumvit Line direction Samrong (Bearing) and drive back to Asoke.
-If you are shopping take a look at Siam Paragon and Central World and the other Shopping Centers around the Siam Station
+(14) From Saphan Taksin Pier, I walk to the BTS Silom Line Station and take the Skytrain direction National Stadium to the BTS Station Sala Daeng.
+Alternatively, you can take the BTS to Station Siam, change to Sukhumvit Line direction Samrong (Bearing), and drive back to Asoke.
+If you are shopping, take a look at Siam Paragon and Central World and the other shopping centers around the Siam Station

-(15) I walk from Sala Daeng BTS Station to MRT and take a look at Lumpini Park, the biggest park in Bangkok.
+(15) I walk from Sala Daeng BTS Station to MRT and look at Lumpini Park, one of the biggest parks in Krung Thep Maha Nakhon (Bangkok).
 Make sure you visit this place.
-(16) I always take from Lumpini Park the MRT direction Tao Poon and drive to the MRT Station Queen Sirikit Convention hall and take a short walk to the Banjakitti Park or go directly to Station Sukhumvit (connected with BTS Asoke).
+(16) I always take from Lumpini Park the MRT direction Tao Poon and drive to the MRT Station Queen Sirikit Convention Hall and take a short walk to Benjakitti Park or go directly to Station Sukhumvit (connected with BTS Asoke).

-(17) If you want to take a long walk just like sometimes I do 🤓, you can go from Lumpini Park over the "Green Mile" to Banjakitti Park close to BTS Asoke.
+(17) If you want to take a long walk like sometimes I do 🤓, you can go from Lumpini Park over the "Green Mile" to Benjakitti Park, close to BTS Asoke.

-So this was my adventure-filled round trip to Rattanakosin Island and within no time, I went through almost all of the historical places and famous landmarks in Bangkok.
+So this was my adventure-filled round trip to Rattanakosin Island, and within no time, I went through almost all of the historical places and famous landmarks in Krung Thep Maha Nakhon (Bangkok).

-By following the same route as I did, you may also be able to visit all of those beautiful attractions while making your trip to Rattanakosin Island fun and enjoyable 🤓.
+By following the same route as I did, you may also be able to visit all of those beautiful attractions while making your trip to Rattanakosin Island enjoyable 🤓

 Bonjour!
 I am Frank.
 I like to explore new places and indulge in activities just as the locals do whether it's a festival or any special occasion.
 I share my experiences with you to make your visit memorable.